 Click HERE for Column Ordering Information

-Cogent TYPE-C™ HPLC Columns are made with silica hydride stationary phases that help separate closely related compounds and often have an orthogonal selectivity compared to other ordinary silica based columns.
-These "hydride" columns are well known for producing Aqueous Normal Phase (ANP) Separations and are a best choice for analyses of polar compounds.
-Unique selectivity, fast methods, method precision and ease of method development are why they are often a first choice for LCMS or HPLC in the study of metabolomics, medicinal chemistry and many other disciplines as they can separate compounds that may be both polar or non-polar in nature.
+Cogent TYPE-C™ HPLC Columns are made with silica hydride particles and ligands that help separate closely related compounds and can have an orthogonal selectivity compared to ordinary silica based columns.
+These "hydride" and "bidentate" columns are known as a best choice for analyses of polar compounds or for hard to separate hydrophobic compounds.
+Unique selectivity, fast methods, very fast equilibration between runs, method precision and ease of method development are why they are often a first choice for LCMS or HPLC.
+Used for metabolomics, medicinal chemistry and many other disciplines as they can separate compounds that may be both polar or non-polar in nature.

 Resource and Technical Information Links are Listed Below: